-Dr Anthony Radice (pronounced Ra – DEE – chay – it’s Italian) taught English language and literature at secondary level (ages eleven to eighteen) for a number of years, before coming to work for the Inspiration Trust, where he is currently Assistant Principal at Great Yarmouth Charter Academy.
+I taught English language and literature at secondary level (ages eleven to eighteen) for a number of years, before coming to work for the Inspiration Trust, where I am currently Assistant Principal at Great Yarmouth Charter Academy.

-Dr Radice has worked in all sorts of schools, from a grim and chaotic comprehensive to a plush and civilised boarding school.
-But he still remembers fondly the one in which he first worked, a very ordinary non-selective comprehensive school (although it was grant-maintained) with a strict headmaster and a well-organised discipline system.
+I’ve worked in all sorts of places, ranging from state comprehensive to boarding school.
+But I still remember fondly the one in which I first worked, a very ordinary non-selective comprehensive school (although it was grant-maintained) with a strict headmaster and a well-organised discipline system.

-Dr Radice is very good at passing tests and writing essays: he got top grades in almost all of his school exams (art was the exception).
-Then he gained a first class degree from Manchester University, and a master’s with distinction and a PhD from the University of Leeds.
+I’m very good at passing tests and writing essays: I got top grades in almost all of my school exams (art was the exception).
+Then I gained a first class degree from Manchester University, and a master’s with distinction and a PhD from the University of Leeds.

-In carrying out this mission, Dr Radice feels he is continuing, in his humble way, the work of his grandmother Betty Radice, who realised that people were struggling to understand many things they read because of their ignorance of classical literature and history.
+In some ways, I could be said to be continuing, in my humble way, the work of my grandmother Betty Radice, who realised that people were struggling to understand many things they read because of their ignorance of classical literature and history.
 So she wrote Who’s Who in the Ancient World to help out these poorly educated moderns.